Superman | Green Hornet | Sci-fi | Westerns

 The most obvious “adventure” series with reporters in prominent roles are Superman, with Clark Kent, Lois Lane and the whole Daily Planet crew, and The Green Hornet, with publisher Britt Reid and the staff of The Daily Sentinel.

 The Shadow, in print as a pulp-magazine character, had a newspaper reporter as part of his network of “operatives.”
 But in the character’s radio incarnation — with Orson Welles among the actors to play the mystery man — most of the operatives were eliminated to simplify the plot.
 “The lovely Margo Lane” filled the role as his main assistant.
 Although she was not a newspaper reporter, she sometimes impersonated one in the service of the Shadow.
+(More than 30 of Welles’ appearances as the Shadow are preserved in a streaming and downloadable collection at the Internet Archive.)

 For example, in the episode “Murders In Wax” (July 24, 1938) Margo Lane pretended to be a Globe reporter to interview a suspect.
 In “The Society of the Living Dead” (Jan.
 23, 1938), she posed as a sympathetic reporter to interview the daughter of a missing man and suspected suicide.
 The episode also used reporters’ newspaper and radio stories to further the plot.